-Get into hands and knees position with pointed toes.
+Get into the hands and knees position with pointed toes.
 Bring your buttocks towards your heels, lowering your chest towards the floor.
 Place your hands outstretched.

-If this pose is too intense, bring hands to the side and widen your legs.
+If this pose is too intense, bring your hands to the side and widen your legs.
 Hold for 5 full breaths focusing on releasing tension in your vagina.

-Don’t practice child’s pose if you have a current or recent knee injury just has a knee surgery or if it causes you pain.
+Don’t practice the child’s pose if you have a current or recent knee injury just have knee surgery or if it causes you pain.
 It is essential to listen to your body at all times and to listen to its subtle messages your body is sending you.
-I call this “ Body Talk.”
 Additionally, pregnant women should only practice a wide-legged variation of the child’s pose.